“Happiness cannot be pursued; it must ensue.” ― Viktor E. Frankl, Man’s Search for Meaning

 Rather, it suffers despite the answers being available.”

-I have dedicated my life to studying this phenomenon; and more importantly, to help individuals, groups and organizations understand how to stop self-inflicted misery, mediocrity, and unhappiness.
+Logoteleologists are dedicated to studying this phenomenon; and more importantly, to help individuals, groups and organizations understand how to stop self-inflicted misery, mediocrity, and unhappiness.
 The unhappiness problems affect us all at global, national, organizational, community, group and individual levels.
 As was concluded by the World Happiness Report,

 “We increasingly understand that we need a very different model of humanity,….”